MixoMax/FreshScapeAI/README.md

 Currently, the script only works with Unsplash Images, as the Stable Diffusion Model is not yet properly integrated as i couldn't find a free API that can be used to generate images above 512x512px.
 It will technicall work, but the images will be very low quality.

+## TODO:

+- Add more models
+- find free API for Stable Diffusion with specific image size
+- implement OpenAI models
+- add a gui to select models, settings and image subjects

 ## Requirements

 - Python 3.6